-Although he was not a first-round pick like some of his teammates — Tua Tagovailoa (Miami Dolphins), Jedrick Wills (Cleveland Browns), Henry Ruggs III (Las Vegas Raiders) and Jerry Jeudy (Denver Broncos) — or like many projected in mock drafts, he’s proving every team who passed on him made a mistake with hardwork in the offseason and hard-nosed play in the Wild Card round of the playoffs.
+Although he was not a first-round pick like some of his teammates -- Tua Tagovailoa (Miami Dolphins), Jedrick Wills (Cleveland Browns), Henry Ruggs III (Las Vegas Raiders) and Jerry Jeudy (Denver Broncos) -- or like many projected in mock drafts, he's proving every team who passed on him made a mistake with hardwork in the offseason and hard-nosed play in the Wild Card round of the playoffs.

 Trevon Diggs College Highlights

 After a standout high school career at The Avalon School, Trevon Diggs committed to the University of Alabama.
 He played wide receiver as a freshman in 2016, scoring one touchdown and adding nearly 300 yards combined on kick and punt returns, before making the switch to defensive back.

 By the time he was playing in his last season in Tuscaloosa, after suiting up for all four years for the Tide, Diggs was a household name all on his own.
 He made 20 tackles while also recording eight pass deflections, three interceptions and two fumble recoveries.
 He also had six kickoff returns for 117 yards on special teams.

 Diggs worked on the little things to make him great, and it's why the cornerback is solidifying himself as an All-Pro and Pro Bowl player in his second season.
 Hopefully, he'll go up against his wide receiver brother soon.